bitdeep/cv/README.md

         - a `gc` cli tool to help with git workflow and to make it easier to contribute to open source projects.
         - a `hn` cli tool to help with Hacker News that I use daily to keep up with the latest news in the tech world in a summarized way, telling me about author/site/points/comments and all the info in a summarized way to avoid scam and fake news.
         - a `aic` ai-aider tool to help with AI coding, like, code review, test case generation, etc. Where I have a prompt to instruct aider to do things to me, specially passing the entire relevant code context to be more efficient.
-        - a `fs-ai` tool to help with file search in a summarized way, like, passing the dir, it give me the summary of the files and subdirs, and then I can choose to read more or not.
+        - a `fs-ai` tool to help with file search in a summarized way, like, passing the dir, it gives me the summary of the files and sub dirs, and then I can choose to read more or not.
 And allow me to organize and index my files and folders.
-        - a `ai-yt` tool to help with youtube, like, passing the url, it give me the summary of the video, and then I can choose what language I want it to convert the audio, givinging my own voice to the video (pt-br), so I can listen to the video in the car, etc.
+        - a `ai-yt` tool to help with YouTube, like, passing the url, it gives me the summary of the video, and then I can choose what language I want it to convert the audio, singing my author voice to the video (pt-br), so I can listen to the video in the car, etc.
-        - a `ai-podcast` tool to help with youtube videos, like, passing the url, it give me the summary of the video, and then I can choose what language I want it to convert the audio, givinging my own voice to the video (pt-br), so I can listen to the video in the car, etc, it auto-add to my pocast queue to I can listen while I do my tasks.
+        - a `ai-podcast` tool to help with YouTube videos, like, passing the url, it gives me the summary of the video, and then I can choose what language I want it to convert the audio, singing personalized pt-br voice to the video (pt-br), so I can listen to the video in the car, etc., it auto-add to my podcast queue to I can listen while I do my tasks.
-        - a `gfs` a google chrome exteion that auto-check all my links in google search results, and tell me if it is a scam or not, and give me the summary of the page, and then I can choose to open the page or not.
+        - a `gfs` a Google Chrome extension that auto-check all my links in Google search results, and tell me if it is a scam or not, and give me the summary of the page, and then I can choose to open the page or not.
-        - a `ai-v`, an ai-powered translation that perfectly translate my videos with voice cloning, so I can watch any video in any language as if it was in my language (pt-br), and the voice is in portuguese (br) using artist tone.
+        - a `ai-v`, an ai-powered translation that perfectly translates my videos with voice cloning, so I can watch any video in any language as if it was in my language (pt-br), and the voice is in portuguese (br) using artist tone.
-        - a `ai-books-tts`, an ai-powered text to speech that perfectly convert any text to speech in any language with my own voice, I use it to convert papers/books to audio books and listen while I do my tasks/waking up.
+        - a `ai-books-tts`, an ai-powered text to speech that perfectly converts any text to speech in any language with my own voice, I use it to convert papers/books to audiobooks and listen while I do my tasks/waking up.

 ## Telegram Bot Development

 - Designed and built **custom Telegram bots** for crypto communities.
 - Implemented bots providing real-time market data, wallet tracking, and automated support.
-- Specially designed largue scale community bots with queueing system to process large scale of prompts, like, airdrops, airdrop claim, voting, etc.
+- Specially designed largue scale community bots with a queueing system to process large scale of prompts, like, airdrops, airdrop claim, voting, etc.
 - I have various samples to demonstrate my skills in telegram bots, like, airdrop bots, voting bots, etc.

 ## Discord Bot Development